riv-dev/ryukyu_server_setup_wiki/README.md

 cd ~/
 mkdir backend
 ```
-2. Go into your backend directory and clone Ryukyu Social master branch from Github.
+2. Go into your backend directory and clone the "master" branch of Ryukyu Social from GitHub.
 ```
 cd backend
 git clone https://github.com/riv-dev/ryukyu_social_backend.git